Amish: Health

-Treating genetic problems is the mission of Clinic for Special Children in Strasburg, Pennsylvania, which has developed effective treatments for such problems as maple syrup urine disease, a previously fatal disease.
+Treating genetic problems is the mission of Clinic for Special Children in Strasburg, Pennsylvania, which has developed effective treatments for such problems as maple syrup urine disease, which once was fatal.
 The clinic is embraced by most Amish, ending the need for parents to leave the community to receive proper care for their children, an action that might result in shunning.
 Another clinic is DDC Clinic for Special Needs Children, located in Middlefield, Ohio, for special-needs children with inherited or metabolic disorders.
 The DDC Clinic provides treatment, research, and educational services to Amish and non-Amish children and their families.

 People's Helpers is an Amish-organized network of mental health caregivers who help families dealing with mental illness and recommend professional counselors.
 Suicide rates for the Amish are about half that of the general population.

 The Old Order Amish do not typically carry private commercial health insurance.
 A handful of American hospitals, starting in the mid-1990s, created special outreach programs to assist the Amish.
 In some Amish communities, the church will collect money from its members to help pay for medical bills of other members.
 Although the Amish are often perceived by outsiders as rejecting all modern technologies, this is not the case and modern medicine is employed by Amish communities, including hospital births and other advanced treatments.
 As they go without health insurance and pay up front for services, Amish individuals will often travel to Mexico for non-urgent care and surgery to reduce costs.

-Although not forbidden, most Amish do not practice any form of birth control.
-They are against abortion and also find "artificial insemination, genetics, eugenics, and stem cell research" to be "inconsistent with Amish values and beliefs".
-However, some communities allow access to birth control to women whose health would be compromised by childbirth.
+Amish typically have a large number of children, not because of any lack of birth control but because of their beliefs and because large families are useful in agrarian communities.
+Comparing the number of children per family across multiple communities, it is clear that some Amish seem to practice some form of family planning, a subject that generally is not discussed among the Amish, because the size of families increases in correlation with the conservatism of a congregation—the more conservative, the more children.
+Some communities openly allow access to birth control to women whose health would be compromised by childbirth.
+The Amish are against abortion and also find "artificial insemination, genetics, eugenics, and stem cell research" to be "inconsistent with Amish values and beliefs".